whizzml/examples/readme.md

 - `statistical-tests`: Performs statistical tests from a given dataset and creates a report with the results
 - `time-aware cross-validation`: Cross-Validation considering temporal order
+- `balanced-optiml': OptiMLs for Unbalanced Datasets using undersampling techniques.

 ## How to install